Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Blocktember
 			</td>
 			<td>
-				Named so since more people block VisualPlugin on social media during this month.
+				Named so because more people block VisualPlugin on social media during this particular month.
 			</td>
 		</tr>
 		<tr>